nerdalize/nerd/README.md

 ---

 ## Power users
 The Nerd is capable of some powerful scripting and customization options.
-These guides are somewhat advances and not necessary to comprehend when just starting out on the Nerdalize cloud.
+The rest of this guide is somewhat advanced and is not required for day-to-day use of the Nerdalize cloud.

 ### Config